ugurtekbas/ugurtekbas.github.io/_posts/2023-10-08-github-graphql-api-query-examples.md

 - query
 comments: true
 ---
 Recently, I created a tiny app to browse public repositories on GitHub.
-I haven’t seen many examples of [Search queries](https://docs.github.com/en/graphql/reference/queries#search), so I wanted to provide examples with this post.
+And I've noticed there aren't many examples of [Search queries](https://docs.github.com/en/graphql/reference/queries#search) out there, so I wanted to provide examples with this post.

 Let's start with a simple query:

 ```